What is differential geometry: curves and surfaces: Lagunov's fishbowl

 We assume that the curves have curvature at most~1.
-Moreover with the exception of the almost vertical parts, the curve has absolute curvature close to 1 all the time.
-The only thick part in $V$ is the place where all three boundary components come close together; the remaining part of $V$ is assumed to be very thin.
-It could be arranged that the radius $r$ of the maximal ball in $V$ is just a little bit above $r_2=\tfrac2{\sqrt{3}}-1$.
-(The small black disc on the diagram has radius $r_2$, assuming that the three big circles are unit.)
+Moreover, except for the almost horizontal parts, the curves have absolute curvature close to 1 all the time.
+The only thick part in $V_1$ is the place where all three boundary components come close together; the remaining part of $V_1$ is assumed to be very thin.
+It could be arranged that the radius $r$ of the maximal ball in $V_1$ is just a bit above $r_2=\tfrac2{\sqrt{3}}-1$.
+(The small black disc on the picture has radius $r_2$, assuming that the three big circles are unit.)
 In particular, we may assume that $r<\tfrac16$.